-Memoranda in support of or in opposition to a motion (other than a discovery motion) shall not exceed 30 pages in length excluding the certificate of service page, without prior court approval.
-Memoranda in support of or in opposition to a discovery motion shall not exceed 10 pages in length, excluding the certificate of service page, without prior court approval.
-Reply memoranda (where allowed) shall not exceed 10 pages in length, excluding the certificate of service page, without prior court approval.
+- (A) A memorandum in support of or in opposition to a motion (other than a discovery motion) shall not exceed 30 pages in length. - (B) A memorandum in support of or in opposition to a discovery motion shall not exceed 10 pages in length. - (C) A reply or surreply memorandum (where allowed) shall not exceed 10 pages in length.